 Tony is also instructed to provide on-site advice to police forces and the NHS in this complex and ever-developing area of law.
-He has advised in complex charity frauds, large-scale money laundering offences as well as recent investigations into a suspicious death.
+He has advised in complex charity frauds, large-scale money laundering offences as well as suspicious deaths and murder.
 Issues of legal professional privilege often arise, sometimes at very short notice, during the course of an investigation, long before any formal charge is laid.
-Ensuring compliance with issues of legal professional privilege preserves the integrity of an investigation and can prevent problems arising later in court, sometimes leading to the collapse of a case at huge cost to the state.
+Ensuring compliance with issues of privilege preserves the integrity of an investigation and can prevent problems arising later in court, sometimes leading to the collapse of a case at huge cost.

 Tony receives instructions in cases across the full spectrum of serious criminal cases.
 He has considerable experience of public interest immunity (PII) disclosure issues arising from serious sexual offences.
 He receives regular instructions in cases involving serious violence, robbery, murder, firearms, dishonesty, fraud, historic sexual abuse and drugs conspiracies as well as road traffic and other offences in the Magistrates' Court.
 Some of the cases in which Tony has appeared most recently include:

 R v Raymond Brown and others – junior Counsel in a murder where the deceased was stabbed more than 30 times.